Technical Overview of InAcademia

 What is InAcademia?

-The InAcademia Service provides merchants with a quick, easy, reliable and secure way to verify academic affiliation (whether a user is a student, a member of staff or faculty), provided the student is registered with a participating eduGAIN Identity Provider, thereby removing outdated, slow, costly and manual validation processes.
+Provided the student is registered with a participating eduGAIN Identity Provider, the InAcademia Service provides merchants with a quick, easy, reliable and secure way to verify academic affiliation (whether a user is a student, a member of staff or faculty), thereby removing outdated, slow, costly and manual validation processes.

 How does InAcademia work?